2. In Love With Spring: My Novel Online

 Simon opened his eyes, and grinned.
 “Yeah, I love it!”

 “I saw the Boston Symphony Orchestra perform it live in 1930.
 I was 10.
 Serge Koussevitzky was the conductor.
 They made it into a record.”

 “Wow, that must have really been something!
 This is the first time I’ve heard the classical version.”

 “Yeah.
 Come on in, I’ll play something for you.”

-Gramps went into the room, sat in the room’s only chair, and waited while Simon dug through his records.
+Grandfather went into the room, sat in a chair near the window, and waited while Simon dug through his records.

-“This is going to blow your mind, Gramps,” Simon announced when he found what he was looking for.
-A moment later, Gramps heard a voice say “Wuh gonna give ya Pictures at an Exhibition,” applause, and instead of horns and strings, there was a thin church organ intro.
+“This is going to blow your mind, Grandfather,” Simon announced when he found what he was looking for.
+A moment later, Grandfather heard a voice say in a thick British accent, “Wuh gonna give ya Pictures at an Exhibition,” applause, and instead of horns and strings, there was a thin church organ intro.
 From there the piece morphed into a farrago of drums, bass, and guitar.